Executive Leadership

 Prior to joining the Center in 2017, Jason served as the director of government affairs for a statewide education advocacy organization.
 He has also served as a policy advisor focusing on education in the Michigan House of Representatives.
 He has a bachelor’s degree in political science from Oakland University and a Master of Public Administration from Eastern Michigan University.

-Tim provides leadership and direction with initiatives that create and establish enriching connections between CMU, CMU students, CMU faculty and CMU-authorized charter public schools.
+Tim oversees initiatives that create and establish enriching connections between CMU faculty and staff and CMU-authorized charter public schools.
 He has worked in various leadership roles at the Center from special advisor of new initiatives to business services.
-Tim has worked to create, support and guide the development, management and licensing of many of the Center’s innovative projects.
-Examples of his current efforts include the Charter School Educator Award, Camp Central for College Candidates and the Spirit of the Future scholarship program.
+Tim has worked to create, support, and guide the development and management of many of the Center’s innovative projects.
+Examples of his current efforts include the Charter School Educator Award, Spirit of the Future scholarship program, and Experience Central campus tour.

 Prior to joining the Center in 2003, Tim worked in the legal field in the areas of intellectual property law, corporate law and education law.
 He has a Bachelor of Science degree from Central Michigan University and a juris doctor degree from the Pierce Law Center, now a part of the University of New Hampshire.
 He has also been a member of the Mt.
-Pleasant Public School Board of Education since 2008 and is currently in his fifth term as board president.
+Pleasant Public School Board of Education since 2008.

 Employment

-For information regarding employment opportunities at The Governor John Engler Center for Charter Schools, visit the Central Michigan University website.
+For information regarding employment opportunities at The Center for Charter Schools, visit the Central Michigan University website.